 Full DFU information →NPIAP staging (Stage 1–4, unstageable, deep tissue injury), offloading plans, advanced dressings, NPWT for deep wounds.
 Commonly seen in ALFs, SNFs, and memory care facilities throughout KC.

-Full pressure ulcer information →Compression therapy guidance, wound bed preparation, advanced dressings for high-exudate venous wounds.
-Compression coordination with the patient's vascular care team when needed.
+Full pressure ulcer information →Multi-layer compression therapy, wound bed preparation, and advanced dressings for high-exudate venous wounds.
+Compression coordination with the patient's vascular care team when needed throughout the KC metro.

 Refer a patient →Complex lacerations, avulsions, and soft tissue injuries requiring ongoing wound management after initial ER or urgent care treatment.
 Wound bed preparation for primary or secondary closure.